Our environment is made up of chemical compounds. Yes, everything is a chemical! (mind blown)

 Fat / Oils / Wax

-Molecules that contain carbon (there are a few exceptions!!)
+Molecules that always contain Carbon, most also contain Hydrogen (there are a few exceptions!!)

 Molecules that do not contain carbon.